DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 the full capability of the CPU.

 By taking advantage of cgroup, the CPU utilization quota can be simply assigned.
-This gives another way to improve the CPU efficienct, however, there is a prerequisite;
+This gives another way to improve the CPU efficiency, however, there is a prerequisite;
 DPDK must handle the context switching between multiple pthreads per core.

 For further flexibility, it is useful to set pthread affinity not only to a CPU but to a CPU set.